The Gauss-Markov Adjunction Provides Categorical Semantics of Residuals in Supervised Learning: Introduction

 In this paper, we focus on the multiple linear regression model, which represents the most fundamental form of supervised learning systems.
-Originally developed as a method in the field of multivariate analysis in statistics, it now serves as a prototype and foundational template for supervised learning in the context of modern machine learning and AI.
-We formulate regression using category theory by defining two concrete categories corresponding to parameters and data, together with an adjoint pair of functors between them.
+Originally developed as a method in multivariate statistics, it now serves as a prototype and foundational template for supervised learning in modern machine learning and AI.
+We formulate regression using category theory by defining two Lawvere-enriched categories corresponding to parameters and data, together with an adjoint pair of functors between them.
 We prove that the essential structure of this formulation is captured by what we call the Gauss-Markov Adjunction.
 This framework enables a clear description of the dual flow of information between parameters and residuals, expressed as a correspondence between their respective variations.
 The correspondence between the minimum residual and the ordinary least squares (OLS) estimator of the parameters is established via the preservation of limits by the right adjoint functor.
+This adjunction-based formulation can also be extended to the case of the minimum norm solution, which arises not only in the full row rank setting but also more generally for rank-deficient data matrices requiring the Moore-Penrose inverse.

 In the latter part of this paper, we provide an outline of how the Gauss-Markov Adjunction can be connected to semantic modeling.
 In theoretical computer science, denotational semantics is a line of research in which formal meanings of programs are clarified by associating symbolic expressions with mathematical models.
 In particular, semantic modeling based on category theory is known as categorical semantics \cite{Steingartner2025}.
 Although modern AI systems are implemented as software, their internal structure differs fundamentally from that of symbolic or logic-based programs.
 Instead of being composed of discrete syntactic elements, they are constructed as mathematical compositions involving nonlinear functions, calculus, algebra, and statistics.
 Therefore, in order to address the semantics of AI systems, we may need to extend the domain of semantic modeling to include machine learning models described in algebraic terms.
 The Gauss-Markov Adjunction can be regarded as a representative example of such an extended form of denotational semantics.
 Such an extension of the semantic scope may contribute meaningfully to realizing Explicability as a core principle in AI.